EbonJaeger/dolphin-send/README.md

 Options:

 ```
 -a, --address  - The address of the listening server to send to
     --debug    - Print additional debug lines to stdout
 -h, --help     - Print the help message
+-k, --keywords - Comma-separated list of words to use as additional death keywords to look for
 -l, --log      - The location of the log file to read
 -p, --port     - The port number of the listening server
 ```

 ## License